-Remove power from 4A speakerphone system before attempting any maintenance of speakerphone components.
-Observe procedures in paragraph 3.04.
+Remove power from 108-type loudspeaker set before attempting any maintenance of speakerphone components.
+Observe procedures in 2.23.

-A. Tests and Adjustments
+Tests and Adjustments

-- 5.01 When system is installed or maintenance is performed on any component, make the following tests. - (1) Place a speakerphone call to the test desk.
+- 5.01 When system is installed or maintenance is performed on any component, make the following tests of speakerphone operation: - (1) Place a speakerphone call to the testdesk.

-Note: Excessively loud TOUCH-TONE signals will result at loudspeaker output during dialing if connections of IT and IR leads are reversed in the telephone set.
+Note: Excessively loud TOUCH-TONE signals will result at loudspeaker output during dialing if IT and IR leads are reversed.
 Speakerphone test call should verify that TOUCH-TONE signals are not excessively loud.

-- Adjust loudspeaker volume to moderately loud listening level. - (3) Have test center repeat the question "In what suburb does Joe live?" several times. - (4) If clipping is detected in the sentence, particularly in the first b in suburb and the t in what, increase the distance between the transmitter and loudspeaker set.
-If condition still exists, see paragraph 5.02. - (5) Repeat this test at a high listening level by turning the volume control to maximum volume. - 5.02 An alternate loudspeaker connection is provided in each 108AA loudspeaker to compensate for room conditions which cause voice-switching during reception.
+- (2) Adjust loudspeaker volume to moderately loud listening level. - (3) Have test center repeat the question "In what suburb does Joe live?" several times. - (4) If clipping is detected in the sentence. particularly in the first b in suburb and the t in what, increase the distance between the transmitter and loudspeaker set. - (5) Repeat this test at a high listening level by turning the volume control to maximum volume. - 5.02 An alternate loudspeaker connection is provided in each 108AA loudspeaker to compensate for room conditions which cause voice-switching during reception.
 The effect of voice-switching is to clip portions of the incoming speech.
-To compensate for this condition, proceed as follows. - (1) Remove cover of 108AA loudspeaker to access terminal strip (paragraph 5.06). - (2) Move red loudspeaker lead from terminal 29 to terminal 32.
+To compensate for this conditon, proceed as follows. - (1) Remove cover of 108AA loudspeaker to access terminal strip (5.06). - (2) Move (R) loudspeaker lead from terminal 29 to terminal 32.

-Note: Use care when locating spade tip lead on terminal so as not to contact adjacent circuit paths.
+Note: Use care when locating spade tip lead on terminal so as not to contact adjacent circuit paths. ◆